WEC-Sim/WEC-Sim/_sources/code_structure.txt

 regular
 +++++++++
-The ``regular`` wave case  is for running simulations with regular waves and constant added mass and radiation damping coefficients.
+The ``regular`` wave case  is used for running simulations in regular waves with constant radiation added mass and wave damping coefficients.
 Using this option, WEC-Sim assumes that the system dynamic response is in sinusoidal steady-state form, where constant added mass and damping coefficients are used (instead of the convolution integral) to calculate wave radiation forces.
 Wave period (``wave.T``) and wave height (``wave.H``) must be specified in the input file.